 “Remote” doesn’t mean “extraterrestrial”.
 There are so many channels for collaborative, professional communication this year, and you should expect and encourage your team to use them.
 Set communication standards -- progress reports, daily post-mortems or core hours on Skype or Slack -- and then allow your team to use them.
 Empower them to solve problems autonomously and report the results back, and that’s just what they’ll do.

-There’s No Way I Can Assure Digital Security
+There's No Way I Can Ensure Data Security

 Though technology has made remote work possible and rapid global information exchange a standard feature of working life, many leaders who explore the possibility of sending some work out of office are wary of the risks that same technology poses when workers venture into the wide world of unsecured networks with unencrypted data.